Baseball law: Baseball and the legal profession

 Innumerable American lawyers and judges have played baseball – amateur or professional – since the game coalesced in the 19th century.
 Perhaps the iconic legal publication regarding baseball is the article "The Common Law Origins of the Infield Fly Rule", written by Philadelphia attorney William S. Stevens and published in the University of Pennsylvania Law Review in 1975.

-Five of the ten Commissioners of Baseball have been lawyers:
+Five of baseball's ten Commissioners of Baseball have been lawyers:

-Several major league managers are known to have attended law school:
+Major league managers who are known to have attended law school:

-Some other MLB players who practiced law after their playing careers:
+MLB players who practiced law after their playing careers: